iOS 26

 The first step you must take might seem obvious, but so you can rule it out as the cause of your issues, ensure your AirPods are fully charged.

-To check the charge of your AirPods, simply place your AirPods into their case with the lid open, then hold the case next to your iPhone.
+To check the charge of your AirPods, place them in their case with the lid open and hold the case next to your iPhone.

-This displays a pop-up window that shows you the charge levels of both your AirPods and the charging case.
+This displays a pop-up window showing you the charge levels of your AirPods and the charging case.

 checking AirPods battery charge